WilsonLeite/wilsonleite.github.io/certification/az-900/0410-compute-types.md

 Virtual Machines: Abstraction of a physical computer
 * Total control over the operating system (OS)
-* The ability to run custom software
+* Ability to run custom software
-* To use custom hosting configurations
+* Ability to use custom hosting configurations

 Containers: Abstraction of an operation system
 * Lightweight